qexat/PyVism/README.md

 ## PyVism

-You need to follow these steps to make it working.
+You need to follow these steps to make it work.
 It is recommended to use a [virtual environment](https://virtualenv.pypa.io/en/latest/).

 ```
 pip install -r requirements.txt